aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-masters/_index.md

 #### **Master Presence by ID Programming Sample**
 The following example shows how to check presence of a master by ID in a Visio drawing.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Masters-CheckMasterPresencebyID-CheckMasterPresencebyID.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Masters-CheckMasterPresencebyID-CheckMasterPresencebyID.cs" >}}
 ### **Checking a Master Presence by Name**
 This example work as follows: